 Matthew Reese, Head Gardener at Malverleys in Hampshire, combines houseplants and hothouse favourites to create a beautiful hallway display.
 Photographs Jason Ingram

-In the greyer months, when the garden is on the ebb, it’s lovely to lift the atmosphere in the house with plants indoors.
+In the greyer months, when the garden is on the ebb, it’s lovely to lift the atmosphere in the house with houseplants.
 We pay particular attention to the entrance as it sets the tone for the rest of the house, and adds a nice touch when welcoming visitors.

 During the warmer months, plants might greet friends on the porch and steps outside, but in autumn we keep the displays sheltered in the vestibule and hall.
 Looking from the hall, the light backdrop to the doorway makes an ideal canvas for the plants to be set against, and the display can be particularly striking when the larger plants have the sunlight filtering through their foliage.

 Elevate your plants to make a fringe of foliage around the door frame.
 The epiphytic Vanda orchid is hung from the top corner of the door, and its skeletal cage creates an intriguing silhouette.
 The variegated form of the Swiss cheese plant also frames the doorway, the lustrous foliage reflecting the light this way and that.

 The Brugmansia and Swiss cheese plant have been elevated to eye level using chairs.
 The display continues at ground level with foliage spilling out on to the floor from pots at various heights.

 It is important to remember to give each plant space to be seen, and not to crowd the pots.
 The blood flower, fuchsias and the other flowering plants come and go, being added to the display when at their best, and returned to the conservatory when they begin to tire.
 The foliage plants, such as the ferns and the pelargoniums, are more permanent.